bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/github-actions.md

 -   To add images to a Markdown file in a Gist:
     -   Commit the image file (in the same directory, no sub-directories)
     -   Push the change to GitHub with `git push`
-    -   Click on the “raw” button next to the image
+    -   Click on the "raw” button next to the image
     -   Copy the URL
     -   Add the URL to an image tag in the Markdown file.